constantinfite/exo_linagora/README.md

 ### Add user

-Only one domain is present at the beginning, it is localhost So to add a new user it must follow this [rule]. (https://james.apache.org/server/config-users.html)
+Only one domain is present at the beginning, it is localhost So to add a new user it must follow this [rule](https://james.apache.org/server/config-users.html)

 ## Backend